niplav/site/spans.md

 Appendix A: Claims That Attention Spans Have Been Declining
 ------------------------------------------------------------

-Most of these are either unsourced or cites [Gausby 2015](./doc/psychology/attention_span/attention_spans_gausby_et_al_2015.pdf "Attention spans") [fallaciously](https://www.bbc.com/news/health-38896790).
+Most of these are either unsourced or cite [Gausby 2015](./doc/psychology/attention_span/attention_spans_gausby_et_al_2015.pdf "Attention spans") [fallaciously](https://www.bbc.com/news/health-38896790).